 No need to worry if you spot oil stains on the garage floor or driveway because there are two cleaning ingredients that'll do the trick.

 First, you'll want to sprinkle some baking soda over the stain and then cover the baking soda with dish soap.
 Let it soak in for a few hours and scrub with a brush.
-Rinse with water and repeat if necessary.
+Rinse with water and repeat if necessary if the affected area is still not sparkling clean.

 10. Clean the Bathroom